Plasma rotation driven by lasers with zero angular momentum: Funding

 We gratefully acknowledge EuroHPC for awarding us access to LUMI-C at CSC (Finland) and Rede Nacional de Computação Avançada (RNCA) for access to Marenostrum V at the Barcelona Supercomputer Center.
-This work was supported by the HE EuPRAXIA-PP under grant agreement No. 101079773 and the FCT (Portugal) Foundation for Science and Technology under Project No. X-MASER-2022.02230.PTDC, FCT PD/ BD/142971/2018, UID/FIS/50010/2020, UI/BD/151559/2021, and IPFN-CEEC-INST-LA3/IST-ID.
+This work was supported by the EuPRAXIA-PP under grant agreement No. 101079773 and the FCT (Portugal) Foundation for Science and Technology under Project No. X-MASER-2022.02230.PTDC, FCT PD/ BD/142971/2018, UID/FIS/50010/2020, UI/BD/151559/2021, and IPFN-CEEC-INST-LA3/IST-ID.
+This work was also supported by a fellowship from the “la Caixa” Foundation (ID 100010434), under fellowship code LCF/BQ/DI19/11730025.